TMS-Namespace/Outlook-Mail-Segmenter/README.md

 # Dependencies

+> Microsoft.Office.Interop.Outlook.dll

-> Microsoft.Office.Interop.Outlook.dll, usually installed along with MS Office, and can be found in GAC.
+ usually installed along with MS Office, and can be found in GAC.

 > HTMLAgility Nuget Package.